-Designing animal enclosures is not a simple process.
-A suitable environment for any animal encompasses a wide range of needs in all stages of life.
+Designing a Zebra Finch enclosures is not a simple process.
+A suitable environment for a bird encompasses a wide range of needs in all stages of life.

 Try to find an enclosure that is longer than it is high and has no more than half inch bar spacing.